 The RX beam peak direction is where the minimum “averaged EIS” is found.

-For intra-band DL CA configurations with a frequency separation up to 800 MHz the single carrier measurement procedure is performed only on the PCC.
-The RX beam peak direction for the DL CA configuration is the direction of the PCC Rx beam peak direction.
+For intra-band DL CA configurations with a frequency separation up to 800 MHz, if for single carrier test the Rx beam peak direction has been found for any frequency within the CA bandwidth, such direction shall be used.
+Otherwise, the single carrier measurement procedure is performed only on the PCC and the RX beam peak direction for the DL CA configuration is the direction of the PCC Rx beam peak direction.

+For intra-band DL CA configurations with a frequency separation up to 800 MHz, if UE vendor provides a Beam Peak Search Declaration with respect to test frequency range for single CC for a given band, see 38.508-2 [4] table A.4.3.9-5, such declaration will also apply to PCC in DL CA configurations for that band.